-Following the OEM routing; Route the line down through the stock guide bracket at the triple tree, continue to route the line down through the stock line holders and towards the caliper.
-Install the line to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (see picture B.)
+Similar to the OEM routing; Route the line down through the stock line holder at the triple tree.
+Continue to route the line down re-using the stock line holder at the fender.
+Install the line to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt